 And this means that some people if they like my teaching style, will just end up buying all of my courses!

 I currently have 17 courses active on Udemy, and a lot of my students buy 10 courses or more!

 And because many of my students buy several of my courses, I end up showing up on organic search a lot on the “Frequently Bought Together” results, displayed prominently on the search results by the Udemy algorithm:

 Notice the “Add All to Cart” button, this helps a lot with sales.

-As you can see, instead of having one large course of 20h or more in one given topic, having many smaller more specific courses focusing on one given subtopic also works well on Udemy, and less instructors are doing that at the moment.
+As you can see, instead of having one large course of 20h or more on one given topic, having many smaller more specific courses focusing on one given subtopic also works well on Udemy, and fewer instructors are doing that at the moment.

-This approach also aligned with my personal interests and goals, I just wanted to niche down as much as possible in this technology that I’m to this day super interested in.
+This approach to selling online courses on Udemy also aligned with my interests and goals, I just wanted to niche down as much as possible in this technology that I’m to this day super interested in.